latazadehomero/cornell-marginalia/README.md

 > ⚠️ **Important:** Always remember to run the *Restore* command after exporting to keep your Markdown files clean and future-proof!

+### 9. 🚀 Drag & Drop Integration (Excalidraw & Canvas) [NEW in v2.2.0]

+Marginalia is no longer just for reading; it's a tool for connecting ideas!

+You can now click and drag any note directly from the **Marginalia Explorer** sidebar and drop it into an Obsidian Canvas or an Excalidraw drawing.
+* The plugin instantly creates a native, indestructible Block ID link behind the scenes.
+* Clicking the dropped node in your canvas will open the source file and scroll you down to the exact paragraph where the note belongs.
+Perfect for building mind maps from your summaries!

 ### ⚡ Shortcuts & Commands

 You don't need to type %%> manually every time or dig through settings!
 The plugin includes smart commands to speed up your workflow.